-The EC6000 comes with a plethora of new features that will make your data center sing.
-Let's deep dive into what makes it tick.
+The VMstore EC6000 comes with a plethora of new features that will make your data center sing.
+Let’s dive into what makes it tick.

-The EC6000’s numbers are evidence that Tintri continues to push boundaries to build the best platform for enterprise cloud (check out our overview blog for the breakdown).
+The EC6000’s numbers are evidence that Tintri continues to push boundaries to build the best Intelligent Infrastructure platform.
 To deliver a leap in performance and VM density took some technical achievement.
 In this blog, we wanted to share three simple examples of what’s under the hood: